-- Complete the claim form as if billing for a non Medicare client. - Always attach the Explanation of Medicare Benefits (EOMB). - Enter the third party (e.g. Blue Cross) supplement plan name in the appropriate form locator.
-Enter only payments by a third party (e.g. Blue Cross) supplement plan and attach the EOMB.
+- Complete the claim form as if billing for a non-Medicare client. - Always attach the Explanation of Medicare Benefits (EOMB). - Enter the third party (e.g., Blue Cross) supplement plan name in the appropriate form locator.
+Enter only payments by a third party (e.g., Blue Cross) supplement plan and attach the EOMB.

-What does the agency require from the providergenerated EOMB to process a crossover claim?
+What does the agency require from the providergenerated Explanation of Medicare Benefits (EOMB) to process a crossover claim?